MatthijsKamstra/haxeunity/04haxelow/example.md

 ```

-## The Haxe build file, javascript.hxml
+## The Haxe build file, build.hxml

-Copy and past the following lines in a document named `javascript.hxml`
+Copy and past the following lines in a document named `build.hxml`
-This is the short version, you want to chech out the full version open this [file](/code/javascript.hxml);
+This is the short version, you want to chech out the full version open this [file](/code/build.hxml);

 ```
-# // javascript.hxml
+# // build.hxml
--lib js-kit
--lib hxnodejs
--lib haxelow
 -cp src
 -main Main
--js bin/example.js
+-cs out
+-dce full
+--next
+-cmd cd out/bin
--cmd node bin/example.js
+-cmd mono Main.exe
 ```

-## Build js with Haxe and start Node
+## Build C# with Haxe and start export with mono

 To finish and see what we have, build the file and see the result

 1. Open your terminal
-2. `cd ` to the correct folder where you have saved the `javascript.hxml`
+2. `cd ` to the correct folder where you have saved the `build.hxml`
-3. type `haxe javascript.hxml`
+3. type `haxe build.hxml`
 4. press enter